 Vanda Pharmaceuticals, which specializes in treating central nervous systems disorders, is sponsoring the US Association of Blind Athletes to spread awareness of Non-24-Hour Sleep Syndrome, a circadian-rhythm disruptor that results from lack of light perception.

 Going Blind Offers Eye-Opening Perspective on Feared Disability

 Going Blind is a feature-length documentary tracing director Joe Lovett’s journey into life with vision loss -- a reality that glaucoma forces him to face.
 The film profiles five persons with varying degrees of sight loss.

 American Printing House for the Blind Provides Books in Alternative Formats

 The American Printing House for the Blind (APH) is a major source of books specially formatted for the blind and visually impaired.
 APH produces textbooks and other materials in audio, braille, electronic text, and large print.
 APH also manufactures literacy aids such as braille writers and audio playback equipment.
 APH products are expensive,...

-Top 10 iPhone Apps for the Visually Impaired
+Computers for the Blind & Visually Impaired

 This article on computers for the blind and visually impaired focuses on key technologies such as screen readers and screen magnification software.